Christ is Our Representative

 Jesus was not disconnected from the operation of his own sacrifice.
 His sacrifice was operative on himself first of all.
 For Jesus to be our representative, it was necessary that he should himself be the first to undergo the process and be the first to benefit from the results.

-As a sufferer from the effects of the first sin that he inherited, (viz mortal human nature), Jesus had himself to be delivered from those effects.
-As the mode of that deliverance was by death on the cross, that death was for himself first, not for sins that he committed, but for deliverance from mortal human nature which he suffered in common with his brethren.
+As a sufferer from the effects of the first sin that he inherited, (viz mortal human nature), Jesus had himself to be delivered from those effects and the mode of that deliverance was by death on the cross.
+That death was for himself first, not for sins that he committed, but for deliverance from mortal human nature which he suffered in common with his brethren.
 Jesus was made in all points like his brethren, partaking of their mortal flesh and blood nature for the express purpose of redeeming it in himself from the dominion of sin and death, and inviting them to build on the new foundation he laid, Heb.
 2:11–17.

 As our representative Jesus is the beginning of the new creation and the first fruits of those who sleep, the forerunner on our behalf, the firstborn among many brothers, 2 Corinthians 5:17, 1 Corinthians 15:23, Hebrews 6:19-20, Romans 8:29.
 He was the nucleus of eternal life for all who identify in faith “with him” in baptism and are “in Christ.”